neo-hack/neo-rfcs/rfcs/002-control-config-files.md

 ## How to use it

-maybe `neo rc` or `neo list --ci` will read configs, and list, user will select what kinds of config file to copy.
+maybe ~~`neo rc`~~ or `neo list configs` will read configs, and list, user will select what kinds of config file to copy.

 # Drawbacks

-- Not sure it's strong needed feature? [#alternatives](#alternatives) already list another option to implement it.
+- ~~Not sure it's strong needed feature? [#alternatives](#alternatives) already list another option to implement it.~~
-- View config detail maybe increase size, and not able to cover all file type syntax-highlight
+- [ ] View config detail maybe increase size, and not able to cover all file type syntax-highlight

 # Adoption strategy